BenP1236691/Emulator_Ben/README.md

 # How It's Made
 This emulator is built using the EmulatorJS framework.
 This powerful framework provided the tools I needed to bring my vision to life and create a functional platform for playing retro titles.
 I also made a CSS file for fun (Thanks ChatGPT.)

+- Also You can make a emulatorjs page with the [EmulatorJS Code Generator](https://emulatorjs.org/editor), I used it and Added a CSS file and fix it

 # Results

 ![image](image_2025-06-07_093345383.png)